TipingSchool/PreCanned1/README.md

-This Project is to acomplish understanding of HTML/CSS
+Conference web:- This Project is to acomplish understanding of HTML/CSS